shstefanov/orbits-timer/README.md

 	// or with more specific attributes
 	timer.relTransition({
-		start:    timestamp,           // When the transition is started, default is current rel_now
+		base:    timestamp,           // When the transition is started, default is current rel_now
 		duration: duration,            // Duration in milliseconds
 		timing_function: x => 1 / x    // Optional timing function that will modify value of phase or name of one of built-in functions
 	}, function(state, phase, cancel){